The Military in Spain: Modernizing Forces for the Future

 Financial Allocation

-Spain’s defense budget for 2021 reached €19.54 billion, marking a 12.12% increase from 2020.
+In 2021, Spain’s defense budget reached €19.54 billion, representing a 12.12% rise from the previous year.

 Military Spending in Comparison